NightHydra/Krupka_Hopper_MicroprocessorSystems_FinalProject/README.md

 # Key Terms

 1. SPI (Serial Peripheral Interface) - A Master/Slave full-duplex serial communication protocol.
-2. DMA (Direct Memory Access) - Specialized Hardware on a microcontroller that allows to data transfers that do not imvolve the CPU.
+2. DMA (Direct Memory Access) - Specialized Hardware on a microcontroller that allows to data transfers that do not involve the CPU.
 3. Kernel - The part of the main OS that allows for applications to access specific hardware.
 This is needed so applications have pre-defined configurations for and pre-initialized peripherals.

 # Key Features